Everyone is curious about what the future has in store for them. The difference is what we choose to do with that curiosity.

 We’ll leave tasseography to the pros and tell you what the future holds in terms of L-theanine’s benefits, dosing variations, and possible side effects.

 To discuss the future, we have to start with the past.
 L-theanine’s past is rich, owing to its tea drinker origins.
 While the first credible documentation of drinking tea is as recent as 300 AD, the first teatime probably occurred in the Yunnan province of China during the Shang Dynasty thousands of years ago.
 If you believe one popular legend, tea wasn’t discovered on purpose.
-King Shennong had simply boiled water to make it safe to drink when a gust of wind landed tea leaves from the nearby trees into his drink.1 He loved the taste.
+King Shennong had simply boiled water to make it safe to drink when a gust of wind landed tea leaves from the nearby trees into his drink.

 King Shennong was also renowned for his willingness to experiment with various herbs and plants to see what effects they would have on him.
-Lore says his body was translucent so that he could see what was happening on the inside.1 For those of us who aren’t lucky enough (or unlucky enough) to see exactly what’s happening, there’s plenty of research surrounding the effects of tea on our bodies.
+Lore says his body was translucent so that he could see what was happening on the inside.

-L-theanine is a non-protein and non-dietary amino acid with a chemical structure and blood-brain barrier crossing similar to major neurotransmitters like glutamic acid and gamma-aminobutyric acid (GABA).3 Like these neurotransmitters, L-theanine is heavily associated with the effects it can have on our moods.
+L-theanine is a non-protein and non-dietary amino acid with a chemical structure and blood-brain barrier crossing similar to major neurotransmitters like glutamic acid and gamma-aminobutyric acid (GABA).

 From a research standpoint, L-theanine’s future appears bright.
 This amino acid has a laundry list of health benefits for both the body and brain.